pycage/pilvini/README.md

      * Recursively open archives inside archives

  * Full-featured HTML5 web shell
-   * For desktop, mobile, and TV screen
+   * Designed for use on desktop, mobile, and TV screen
    * File operations (new file / directory, copy, rename, delete, upload, download)
    * Upload data by dragging files or directories from outside the browser window
    * Download directory hierarchies as ZIP files